Pork Pie (film): Plot

 Luke is chased by several people in a car dump yard in Kaikohe.
 He jumps into a working yellow Mini Cooper S and drives away.
 Meanwhile Jon, an Auckland-based writer who cannot finish his book, decides to visit a wedding in Wellington that Suzie, his ex-fiancée, is invited to.
 He steals his friend's expensive suit and drives south.
 In Pōkeno, his car breaks down and catches fire, so Jon continues his trip by foot.
 He is almost run over by Luke on a rural road, and Luke agrees to give Jon a lift.
 In Waikato, they accidentally drive off a petrol station without paying, which attracts the attention of the police.
 Luke escapes the police officer due to his incredible driving skill.

 They get to a drive-through burger restaurant, where Keira, an employee who is fed up with customers' rudeness, joins them on a whim.
 Keira is a vegan activist.
 She wants to get to Wellington to participate in a protest against live export and a pre-event rave.

 Jon comes to the wedding and bitterly confronts Suzie about the man who is consoling her, to which she responds by spilling champagne onto him.
 Jon, visibly upset, goes to the rave where he discovers that his laptop with the book draft is completely broken.
 He takes drugs that Keira's friends supply him with and falls asleep in the coffin that is attached to the Mini to be used in the protest.
-In the morning, the police start chasing their car again, and, thanks to Luke's driving skill, they manage to escape by driving into an open freight train car.
+In the morning, the police start chasing their car again through the Lambton Quay part of Wellington city, and, thanks to Luke's driving skill, they manage to escape by driving into an open freight train car in the Wellington train station.
 Noah calls Jon and tells him that the man at the wedding is Suzie's gay friend.

-On the train, the travellers discover a lot of old clothing that they put on, including the titular pork pie hat.
+On the train after travelling across the Cook Strait the travellers discover a lot of old clothing amongst blondini memorabilia (throwback to the original movie “the great blondini”) that they put on, including the titular pork pie hat.
 Keira and Luke start a relationship and have sex.
 Jon decides to go to Suzie's house in Invercargill to talk to her.
 Unbeknownst to the others, Keira records a video where she says that they are animal rights activists going to Invercargill.
+They drive the mini off the train at Glenmark trainstation, Waipara, North Canterbury and drive through the Mackenzie country stopping briefly in Tekapo.